Monday, July 25, 2011

 25.07.11.
 Orange, plastic, road cone cordon.
 Snowy St Asaph St crossing, S view, snowy Madras St, to snowy Port Hills.
 Christchurch Polytech left, old, quake damaged, railway station clock tower right, post June 13 quake.
 The railway station would be demolished

-St Asaph St / Ferry Rd fork: I snapped distant RC Cathedral dome's wooden skeleton, serial quake damaged.
-The dome had fewer wooden ribs, frozen to death.
-The next day a crane would remove the ghost dome.
-After years of abandonment the RC Cathedral would be demolished, 2021.
+St Asaph St / Ferry Rd fork: I snapped distant RC Basilica dome's wooden-skeleton which was serial quake-damaged.
+The dome had fewer wooden-ribs than when I'd seen it before.
+The next day a crane would remove the ruined-dome.
+After years of abandonment, the RC Basilica would be demolished in 2021.

 25.07.11.
 Snowy St Asaph St / Ferry Rd fork view across a quake demolition site to quake dead, RC Cathedral dome, crane removed the next day, post June 13 quake.
 After years of abandonment the RC Cathedral would be demolished, 2021

-Snowy Barbadoes St / St Asaph St: I coolpixed old, brick, Community of the Sacred Name, Anglican Convent ghost, part demolished, at last.
-It should've been demolished post Sept 4 Darfield Quake, an eyesore & a hazard to pedestrian & vehicle traffic.
-The convent would soon be partly demolished.
+Barbadoes St / St Asaph St: I coolpixed old, brick, Community of the Sacred Name, Anglican Convent ghost.
+It should've been demolished post 4 September 2010 Quake, an eyesore & a hazard to pedestrians & vehicle traffic.
+The convent would soon be part-demolished.

 25.07.11.
 Snowy St Asaph St / Barbadoes St, serial quake trashed, old, brick, Community of the Sacred Name Convent demolition site, post June 13 quake.
 The Convent would be demolished

-Snow sludged Barbadoes St to Bealey Ave: I snapped snowy quakescapes.
-Snowed demolition vehicles were parked on Turners & Growers site, between Tuam St & Lichfield St. Two blokes trying to fix their car in snow sludge at Lichfield St crossing were sprayed by passing SUVs.
+Barbadoes St to Bealey Ave: I viewed snowed-in demolition-vehicles parked on Turners & Growers site, between Tuam St & Lichfield St. Two blokes trying to fix their car in snowy sludge at Lichfield St crossing were sprayed by passing SUVs.
 More than a decade later, CERA's Blueprint stadium would be built on Turners & Growers site.

 25.07.11.
 Barbadoes St view, snowy, CBD carpark, Turners & Growers site, between Tuam St & Lichfield St. Quake damaged CBD - Westpac, Holiday Inn, Hotel Grand Chancellor, IR bldg right, post June 13 quake.
 Westpac, Holiday Inn, Hotel Grand Chancellor would be demolished.
 IR bldg would survive the quakes.
 More than a decade later, CERA's Blueprint stadium would be built on site